Updated Fall 2020

 1. The Prospectus Committee and the Prospectus

-Within one month of passing the general examination the student and adviser should identify a prospectus committee and schedule the presentation of the prospectus during the designated period in the following semester.
+Within one month of passing the comprehensive portfolio the student and adviser should identify a prospectus committee and schedule the presentation of the prospectus during the designated period in the following semester.

 The prospectus committee normally consists of five members: